hyperjeff/shuffle/README.md

 If no directory is specified, current directory will be used.
 Albums and genre only available on Spotlight-indexed volumes.
 Albums and genre always use recursive folder descent.
+The Regex filter is performed against filenames only.

   space | pause/continue song
    [ ]  | skip back/ahead 15 seconds